TouchDesigner/TouchEngine-UE-Samples/README.md

 It can take about 5 seconds (subject to change based on hardware) for the subprocess to boot and TouchEngine to load the .tox within Unreal Engine.

+### I just pulled the git repository and got some updates, my project is now starting with a lot of errors, what should I do ?

+If you had compiled the plugin manually, chances are that it is now using an older version of the plugin with potential new features in the Unreal Engine project.
+You can either grab the latest plugin version on our release page in the plugin repository, or re-compile manually the plugin.

+If you don't use Visual Studio, delete the binaries from `Plugins\TouchEngine-UE4\Binaries\Win64` and Unreal Engine should re-compile the plugin for you at startup.

 ## Known issues

 TouchEngine only works with DX11 renderer so far.
 Although DX12 is partially implemented as well.